oVirt/ovirt-site/source/db-issues/materializedviews.html.md

 ## Upgrade

 When the DB is upgraded, all Materilized Views are dropped in the pre-upgrade step in order to reflect any change that may be done in the original views.
-The Materilized Views are recreated in the post-upgrade step insuring that after the upgrade the Materilized Views are updated and play the same role as before it.
+The Materilized Views are recreated in the post-upgrade step insuring that after the upgrade the Materilized Views are updated and play the same role as before it. **NOTE : Materialized Views are automatically refreshed upon create/upgrade**

 ## Customization